Israel Defense Forces:

 Approximately 18% of the ultra-Orthodox community are of conscription age.
 Only 10% of those who graduate from Israeli state system schools enlist.
 By comparison, 88% of non-Orthodox Jews enlist.

-When the government first decided to allow religious exemptions, it was considered a compromise to win Orthodox support for the state.
+When the government first decided to allow religious exemptions, it was seen as a compromise to secure Orthodox support for the state.
 Prime Minister David Ben-Gurion agreed to exempt 400 yeshiva students.
 Moshe Dayan raised the number to 800.
 Prime Minister Menahem Begin subsequently removed the ceiling.
-Since then, the number granted exemptions has ballooned from a few thousand to tens of thousands.
-Thousands were exempted under pretenses such as lying about their attendance at a yeshiva.
+Since then, the number of exemptions granted has increased from a few thousand to tens of thousands.
+Thousands were exempted under false pretenses, including by lying about their attendance at a yeshiva.

 Many Israelis object to the exemptions, which they see as unfair to most people who serve and sacrifice for the country.
 The debate has been ongoing for years, with the Orthodox religious parties fighting against proposed laws to draft members of their communities.

 In 1998, the Supreme Court said the exemptions undermine the principle of equality, which is the very soul of our entire constitutional regime.
-More recently, the Court gave the government a deadline of July 2023 to adopt legislation to address the issue.
+More recently, the Court set a July 2023 deadline for the government to adopt legislation to address the issue.
 The deadline passed without any changes.

 On June 10, 2024, the Israeli government passed a controversial bill that further extended the exemption of military service for Haredi youth.
-The passage of the bill drew significant criticism from the opposition.
+The bill’s passage drew significant criticism from the opposition.
 Israel’s Defense Minister, Yoav Gallant, broke ranks with his government by voting against the bill.
-The amendment to the security service law aimed to integrate yeshiva students would incrementally raise the age of exemption, first to 22 after two years, and then to 23 a year later.
+The amendment to the security service law aimed to integrate yeshiva students by incrementally raising the age of exemption, first to 22 after two years, then to 23 a year later.
 Ultra-Orthodox youth would be offered alternative enlistment routes with the national emergency and rescue service or a shortened service of three months or three weeks.
 This would bypass combat roles, which require several additional months of training.
-At the same time, the bill also introduced escalating penalties for religious schools that failed to comply with enlistment quotas and regulations, starting with a 20% decrease in government funding that would increase with each year of violations.
+At the same time, the bill introduced escalating penalties for religious schools that failed to comply with enlistment quotas and regulations, starting with a 20% reduction in government funding, which would increase by 20% each year of noncompliance.

 The effort to continue to protect the Haredim became especially provocative when the government, at the IDF’s behest, sought to raise the age for men required to report for reserve duty.
 With more than 600 Israeli soldiers having been killed in the war with Hamas, non-religious Israelis wanted the Haredim to bear their share of the burden.